hasi96/course_website/schedule.md

 Chapter 1 from Bruce Hopkins' book Starting and Managing a Nonprofit Organization.
 The chapter is titled "What is a Nonprofit Organization?"  (on Blackboard)

-US Internal Revenue Code Title 26, Sub A, Chapter 1F, Part 1, Section 501.  ["LINK"]{@reading 01-reading.html}
+US Internal Revenue Code Title 26, Sub A, Chapter 1F, Part 1, Section 501.  ["LINK"]{@reading 01-reading.html}{% cite ruby %}

 ## Exercises